getodk/docs/src/form-question-types.rst

 Select from external dataset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Data files in CSV, geoJSON or XML format can be attached to form definitions.
+Data files in CSV, GeoJSON or XML format can be attached to form definitions.
 These :doc:`external datasets <form-datasets>` can be used as data sources for selects.
 The question type for single selection is :tc:`select_one_from_file` and for multiple selection, it is :tc:`select_multiple_from_file`.
 The full filename of the dataset including the extension goes after the type.

 Selects from external datasets can be used in all the same ways as internal selects.
 For example, they can be displayed differently using :ref:`appearances <select-appearances>` or filtered using :ref:`choice filters <cascading-selects>`.